-Australia Approves B2B e-Invoicing
+Australia Pushes for B2B e-Invoicing

 Following this consultation, the Government has invested a further $15.3 million to enhance the value of e-Invoicing for businesses and increase business awareness and adoption.